Cullman, AL

 Meh land

-- MULTI USE HAZARDS - Sidewalks come into at least fringe play on a majority of the holes.
-I was not a fan of hole (2) which requires plays down the heart of the path.
-Rounds may not be possible if the park is active.
-There's potential for lots of activity to be going on around the layout.
+- MULTI USE HAZARDS - Sidewalks come into play on a majority of the holes.
+I was not a fan of holes (2/11) and (5/14) which requires play along a path.
+Rounds may not be possible if the park is very active.

 - HOLE VARIETY - The area used for the layout is only 7.5 acres.
 It's also relatively flat and has very few trees.
 The landscape reminds me of the Calhoun course 30 miles further up on I65.
 Really not much for the designers to work with on this bland parcel of land.
 Much of the variety here is derived from gimmicks.
 I personally don't like fake island holes, unnecessary mandos and unnecessary OB, but I gave much of this a pass (not all), due to the site's natural limitations.
-The fake island hole on (3) was strangely my favorite hole, although perhaps that was because I tickled the chains on my tee shot.
+The fake island hole on (3) is strangely my favorite hole, although perhaps that was because I birdied it twice with two almost aces.

-- LACK OF CHALLENGE - Considering I always score this category ignoring unnecessary OB and mandos, I found the challenge to be Novice level.
+- LACK OF CHALLENGE - Considering I always score this category ignoring unnecessary OB and mandos, I found the challenge to be upper MA4 level.
 Wind is going to be the most challenging aspect.
 There is some modest power required on the 300-foot holes and right handed players will need a forehand to keep out of the street.
-I played horrible in the snowy, windy and 25-degree weather.
-It also didn't help that I only packed two discs on my work trip and both discs were understable.
 As noted in the pros, the course is very beginner friendly and is appropriate for families with small kids.

-- NATURAL BEAUTY - I scored the landscape 10 percentile among all courses I've played to date.
+- NATURAL BEAUTY - I originally scored the landscape at 10 percentile among all courses I've played to date.
+I upped it to 20 percentile after my second visit.
 Again, not much for the designers to work with.
 It is what it is.

 Other Thoughts:

-Textbook passable course in my travels.
 Vinemont offers all the basic elements of the game in a fun beginner friendly format.
 This is also a very easy get for course baggers traveling along I65.
-Perfect for families and one-disc beginners.
+Ignoring the gimmick nature of it, it feels like disc golf and the course will work perfect for those within a couple miles to get quickie rounds in when time is short.
+Also perfect for families and one-disc beginners.
+If I lived across the street, I'd probably be here all the time.
 Definitely not a destination course, but if in town, it's worth a spin for numbers padding, but only after tackling the other course in town first, Heritage.
+Regionally, it sorta reminds me of a blend of Warhalk, Riverside and The Outback, all in or near Decatur.
+Overall a 1.75 level course to me, which is a quarter point higher than my initial evaluation.

 Was this review helpful?
 Yes No